miT-nib-hcI/Remarkable2-recovery/README.md

 You can now mount the Mass Storage device if it were a normal USB Stick

-### Recovering the RM2
+### 2.2 Recovering the RM2
-To recover the RM2 back to normal opperation you can use a backup you have previusly made (see [Backup](#Creating a Full Backup) section) or a use the 2.
+To recover the RM2 back to normal opperation you can use a backup you have previusly made (see [Backup](#Creating-a-Full-Backup) section) or a use the 2.
 Root Partition.

 __I recomend even making a backup of the bricked rm2, just so you have a backup else if you make a mistake here, there is basicly very litle way of returning.__